IJustDev/Gitea-VSCode/README.md

 In order to get nice looking issue icons in multiple colors (of your choice) you just need to assign a label to your issue.
 The color is being fetched automatically.
 In most cases you need to restart visual studio code to apply the icons in the issues tab if you've changed them though.

+## Contributing
+Please refer to each project's style and [contribution guidelines](CONTRIBUTING.md) for submitting patches and additions.
+In general, we follow the "fork-and-pull" Git workflow.

+ 1. **Fork** the repo on GitHub
+ 2. **Clone** the project to your own machine
+ 3. **Commit** changes to your own branch
+ 4. **Push** your work back up to your fork
+ 5. Submit a **Pull request** so that we can review your changes

+NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 ## Future

 - Implement a `Close Issue` Button